On this page

 Quick summary

-#Applicants file I-956F as part of their immigration application.
-Check the form instructions for category-specific requirements, as described in the Form I-129 guide, as described in the Form I-129F guide.
+#Applicants file I-956F as part of their immigration application, as described in the U.S. Family Immigration Overview guide.
+Check the form instructions for category-specific requirements, as described in the Form DS-260 guide.

 EB-5: EB-5 Immigrant Investor Visa